google-deepmind/mujoco/doc/computation.rst

 Passive forces are defined as forces that depend only on position and velocity, and not on control in forward dynamics or acceleration in inverse dynamics.
 As a result, such forces are inputs to both the forward and inverse dynamics computations, and are identical in both cases.
 They are stored in ``mjData.qfrc_passive``.
-The passive forces computed by MuJoCo are also passive in the sense of physics, i.e. they do not increase energy, however the user can install the callback :ref:`mjcb_passive` and add forces to ``mjData.qfrc_passive`` that may increase energy.
+The passive forces computed by MuJoCo are also passive in the sense of physics, i.e., they do not increase energy, however the user can install the callback :ref:`mjcb_passive` and add forces to ``mjData.qfrc_passive`` that may increase energy.
 This will not interfere with MuJoCo's operation as long as such user forces depend only on position and velocity.